 Section 5.2 Stock Certificates and Uncertified Shares.
-Every holder of stock in the Corporation shall be entitled to have a certificate signed by or in the name of the Corporation by the president, the chief executive officer, if any, or a vice president, and by the secretary or an assistant secretary, of the Corporation (or any other two officers or agents so authorized by the Board of Directors), certifying the number of shares of stock owned by him, her or it in the Corporation; provided, however, that the Board of Directors may authorize the issuance of uncertificates afore sunding and only or all classes or series of the Corporation's stock.
-Any such issuance of uncertificated shares shall have no effect on existing certificates for shares until such certificate is countersigned or otherwise authenticated by a transfer agent or a transfer clerk and by a registrar (other than the Corporation), then a facsimile of the signatures of any corporate officers or agents, the transfer agent, transfer clerk or the registrar of the Corporation may be printed or lithographed upon the certificate in lieu of the actual signatures.
-In the event that any officer or officers who have signed, or whose facsimile signatures have been used on any certificates may nevertheless be adopted by the Corporation and be issued and delivered as though the person or persons who signed the certificate or certificates, or whose facsimile signature or signatures have been used thereon, had not ceased to be an officer or officers of the Corporation.
+Every holder of stock in the Corporation shall be entitled to have a certificate signed by or in the name of the Corporation by the president, the chief executive officer, if any, or a vice president, and by the secretary or an assistant secretary, of the Corporation (or any other two officers or agents so authorized by the Board of Directors), certifying the number of shares of stock owned by him, her or it in the Corporation; provided, however, that the Board of Directors may authorize the issuance of uncertificated shares of some or all of any or all classes or series of the Corporation's stock.
+Any such issuance of uncertificates shall have no effect on existing certificates for shares until such certificates are surrendered to the Corporation, or on the respective rights and obligations of the stockholders.
+Whenever such certificate is countersigned or otherwise authenticated by a transfer agent or a transfer clerk and by a registrar (other than the Corporation), then a facsimile of the signatures of any corporate officers or agents, the transfer agent, transfer clerk or the registrar of the Corporation may be printed or lithographed upon the certificate in lieu of the actual signatures.
+In the event that any officer or officers who have signed, or whose facsimile signatures have been used on any certificates for stock cease to be an officer or officers because of death, resignation or other reason, before the certificates or stock have been delivered by the Corporation, had not ceased to be an officer or officers of the Corporation, the certificates may nevertheless be adopted by the Corporation and be issued and delivered as though the person or persons who signed the certificates, or whose facsimile signature or signatures have been used the on officer or officers of the Corporation.